TimoSutterer/dotfiles/README.md

 ## Troubleshooting

+### Display Issues

 If colors or symbols don't render correctly in your terminal, see the [Powerlevel10k troubleshooting guide](docs/p10k-troubleshooting.md) for font installation and display configuration help.

+### Keyboard Shortcut Issues

+If you're experiencing issues with keyboard shortcuts (e.g. Ctrl+P) in Docker containers, see the [Docker troubleshooting guide](docs/docker-troubleshooting.md) for solutions.